Practical Notebook for Asking AI the Right Way

 [Format]

-Also add one-line overall evaluation at the end.
+Also add a one-line overall evaluation at the end.

-Target reader: Developers who know Python basics but are new to AI APIs
+Target readers: Developers who know Python basics but are trying an AI API for the first time

-Goal: Read this and make a working chatbot in 30 minutes
+Purpose: Read this post and build a working chatbot in 30 minutes

 Structure: